 Aircraft types

-There will be two aircraft types simulated within the traffic scenarios, mainly differentiated by their maximum (cruise) speed (20, 30 kts).
+To increase heterogeneity of the traffic scenarios and hance its realism, there will be two aircraft types simulated, mainly differentiated by their maximum (cruise) speed: 20, and 30 kts.
 Both types of aircraft have the ability to hover, as it facilitates the navigation of constrained airspace.
 The two aircraft will be represented in equal proportion throughout the scenarios.

 Uncertainties

-The inclusion of uncertainties is required in order to create a realistic setup for testing the robustness of strategic separation methods.
+The inclusion of uncertainties is required: firstly, for the realism of the simulation, and secondly, to test the robustness of strategies for the separation management.
 The following section presents the uncertainties used within the Metropolis 2 simulation traffic scenarios.

 Wind

 Within the Metropolis 2 project, wind is modelled as uncertainty in aircraft velocity in order to test the robustness of the used strategic and tactical deconfliction methods.
 Thus, the real wind vector will be projected onto the direction of travel of aircraft, eliminating drift due to wind.
-While the latter would probably be an issue if small UAVs would be used for urban operations, it is beyond the scope of the Metropolis 2 project.
+This assumption is made, since the latter would probably be an issue if small UAVs would be used for urban operations, and such situation would be managed with airspace rules that is beyond the scope of the Metropolis 2 project.